-

 Who is it for?

-The platform offers options for coding and programming but there are certain limitations to it.
-Hence, it would make for a perfect fit for small businesses and entrepreneurs who are more focused on online course creation and promotion.
+The platform offers options for coding and programming but has certain limitations.
+Hence, it would be a perfect fit for small businesses and entrepreneurs who create and promote online courses.

 Course Creation

-While creating your course, you need to add existing resources as part of the course content.
-Thinkific also supports a handful of file types like MP3 & WAV audio, MP4 videos hosted on Wistia, PDF, and iFrame links.
+While creating your course, you must add existing resources to the course content.
+Thinkific also supports a handful of file types, such as MP3 and WAV audio, MP4 videos hosted on Wistia, PDF, and iFrame links.

 3. Teachable

-Teachable is one of the most budget-friendly LMS solutions available out there, serving as an avenue for online educators to build and sell courses of their own.
+Teachable is one of the most affordable LMS platforms out there, making it a great choice for online educators who want to create and sell their own courses.

 Who is it for?